-2. Hone in on what’s in it for them: Use a tailored and personalized approach that speaks to their professional interests and offers value.
+Hone in on what’s in it for them: Use a tailored and personalized approach that speaks to their professional interests and offers value:

-3. Work the headline: Follow basic copywriting 101: if you can get them to click on the headline, then you may be able to get them to read your first line of copy (and honestly, that’s the hardest part).
+- Work the headline: Follow basic copywriting 101.
+If you can get them to click on the headline, you may get them to read your first line of copy (and honestly, that’s the hardest part).

-4. Back everything with facts: Use relevant stats, case studies and/or facts to show the impact of your organization.
-You helped get a client find success?
+- Back everything with facts: Use relevant stats, case studies, and facts to show your organization’s impact.
+Have you helped a client find success?
 Say it and show it.

-5. Be prepared to support your pitch: Don’t wait until you get a ‘yes’ to compile the supporting pieces that accompany your story, otherwise you run the risk of keeping a journalist waiting.
+- Be prepared to support your pitch: Don’t wait until you get a “yes” to compile the supporting pieces that accompany your story.
+Otherwise, you risk keeping a journalist waiting.
 Have your media kit ready before you send your pitch.

-One of the most important things to remember is that you should treat a ‘no’ like a future ‘yes.’
+One of the most important things to remember is to treat a “no” like a future “yes.”
 When you get a no, take the opportunity to ask for feedback and suggestions.
-Never burn bridges and always thank journalists for their time.
+Never burn bridges, and always thank journalists for their time.

 Example Pitch (once you’ve received permission):